DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Learning Outcomes

-1. Identify factors that affect information search and source analysis.
+1. Identify factors that affect information search and source analysis, gather relevant information and ask appropriate questions related to a given topic.

-2. Demonstrate effective argument analysis, including analysis of information search and source.
+2. Demonstrate effective argument analysis, including analysis and assessment of information search and source credibility (ideas, arguments and information).
 Evidence and implement this skillsest using real-life case scenarios.

-3. Identify and evaluate flaws in reasoning, including mis- and dis-information.
+3. Identify and evaluate flaws in reasoning, including mis- and dis-information; and draw informed and logical conclusions from information.

-4. Use appropriate visual analytics to represent reasoning for expert and non-expert audiences.
+4. Present ideas, arguments and information in a coherent and clear manner; Use appropriate visual analytics to represent reasoning for expert and non-expert audiences.

 5. Explain and demonstrate the principles of co-production and successful team collaboration.